michalstocki/FlashWavRecorder/README.markdown

 * name - of the recording that was specified when play was called

+**playback_started**: useful for synchronizing playback with animation

+* name - of the recording that was specified when play was called
+* latency - number of milliseconds before playback starts

 **stopped**: stopped playing back the recorded audio data

 * name - of the recording that was specified when play was called